PengeSal/LAN-Messager/README.md

-im better at python than alan turing also you can send images now
+im better at python than alan turing. also you can send images now